-All characters introduced in the Victorian segments are original; we don’t get, for example, Hugh Laurie as George popping in and this might be why this is very good and Back & Forth wasn’t.
+All characters introduced in the Victorian segments are original; we don’t get, for example, Hugh Laurie’s George popping in.
 The airheaded Prince Albert and the irrepressibly horny Queen Victoria are throwbacks to Broadbent and Margolyes’ roles in the first series but they’re basically completely different characters.
 We also get Mrs Scratchit (collecting for her overweight son Tiny Tom), a young urchin (wanting money for gin), Mr Beadle and his enormous orphans (straight from Oliver Twist) and Blackadder’s irritating niece Millicent.

-They all con Blackadder out of money, food and presents.
+They con Blackadder out of his money, food and presents.
 They even take the Christmas Twig.

 W-where was he keeping that?

-The Royals who arrive in disguise, complete with footman.
+The Royals arrive in disguise complete with footman.

 They are on a mission to reward the kind and the generous and, as such, demand Blackadder hand over his Christmas turkey for the kind and generous old woman next door.
-This cements, alongside Scratchit, Beadle and Millicent, that there are no good reasons to be generous.
+There are no good reasons to be charitable in this world.

 We never see our Marley, but Baldrick does.